kevinyswong/kevinyswong.github.io/index.md

   achieving goals that most middle-class families regard as basic.
 Consider, for example, the price a middle-class family must pay in order to secure housing that is adequate by community standards.
-Increased expenditures on housing by top earners resulted in incresaing housing expenditures even among those whose incomes have not risen . . .
+Increased expenditures on housing by top earners resulted in increasing housing expenditures even among those whose incomes have not risen . . .
 With real incomes little higher than they were three decades ago, how are middle-class families able to spend so much more than they used to on houses, cars, watches, interview suits, and gifts?
 The